shadril238/learn-web/README.md

-# Learn-HTML
+# Learn-WEB
-This repository includes all the mini projects of mine written by HTML
+This repository includes all the codes of Web Technologies course.